 - You do not have access to Link Skills.

-- You cannot receive the Maple Return/Secret Assembly/Journey Home/Return to Rien skills.
+- New beginners do not receive the Maple Return/Secret Assembly/Journey Home/Return to Rien skills.

 - You cannot get Emblems through normal means.
 Emblems have been designated to fit actual classed characters at levels 60 and 100, so you have to find another way to get them.
 There used to be a PvP thing called Boss Arena and that allowed people to get moderate to VERY good emblems.

 - You are unable to get the Pocket Slot through normal means.
-You must buy (or have someone make) a Magic Pocket in order to use the slot.
+You must buy (or have an alchemist make) a Magic Pocket in order to use the slot.

-By the time you reach end-game, the priority then shifts to ATK/STR/HP%.
-HP% slightly becomes less important due to equipment sets giving plenty of HP% all around.
-You should invest in converting your weapon into a Soul weapon and to have a summonable mob-like Soul.
+By the time you reach end-game, HP% slightly becomes less important due to equipment sets giving plenty of HP% all around.
+You should invest in converting your weapon into a Soul Weapon and to have a mob-like Soul.
 Although pricey, Magnificent souls are your go-to for summons.
-However, if you lack funds, the ones that are summonable with regular souls are Pink Bean, Hilla, Murgoth, and Empress.
+However, if you lack funds, the ones that are summon-like with regular souls are Pink Bean, Hilla, Murgoth, and Empress.

 Training Areas (Try to collect as many Monster Book sets as you can to increase the stats on your Codex)